A girl hangs from the monkey bars at a playground. She has a look of concentration on her face.

 Are we raising our girls to be afraid?

 The playground fire pole can teach us a lot about how we condition fear in children, especially girls.
-In her article in the New York Times, former firefighter and author Caroline Paul, discusses a study from the Journal of Applied Developmental Psychology that “showed parents cautioned their daughters about the dangers of the fire pole significantly more than they did their sons and were much more likely to assist them.”
+In the New York Times, former firefighter and author Caroline Paul discusses a study in the Journal of Applied Developmental Psychology that “showed parents cautioned their daughters about the dangers of the fire pole significantly more than they did their sons and were much more likely to assist them.”
 It’s just one fire pole but it’s significant.

 Whether girls choose to play firefighter or ride a two-wheeler, it seems that we are protecting them more when they do so.
-In fact, Paul goes on to discuss another study from the Journal of Paediatric Psychology, which found that parents are “four times more likely to tell girls than boys to be more careful” after either had experienced a trip to the emergency room for a minor injury.
+In fact, Paul goes on to discuss a study from the Journal of Paediatric Psychology that found that parents are “four times more likely to tell girls than boys to be more careful” after either had experienced a trip to the emergency room for a minor injury.

 Adventurous play is good for children and especially important for female self-esteem.
 Our cautionary tales come with the best of intentions, but discouraging girls from physical challenges could be undermining their skills and their confidence.

-“Be careful!”
-“Focus on what you’re doing.
+• Instead of “Be careful!” try “Focus on what you’re doing.
 You got this!”

-“That’s too hard/too tough for you.”
-“Keep going.
+• Instead of “That’s too hard/too tough for you” try “Keep going.
 Good for you.
 You kept trying and you did it!”

-“You’re going to get hurt!”
-“You’ve got your safety equipment on, now you’re ready to play!”
+• Instead of “You’re going to get hurt!” try “You’ve got your safety equipment on, now you’re ready to play!”

-“Remember what happened last time?”
-“That’s okay.
+• Instead of “Remember what happened last time?” try “That’s okay.
 We all fall down.
 It’s important to get back up and try again.
 How are you going to do it differently this time?”

-This table has been adapted from “Building Confidence,” a section in the booklet Building Resilience in Young Children [PDF] from Best Start.
+These examples have been adapted from “Building Confidence,” a section in the booklet Building Resilience in Young Children from Best Start.

 2 responses to “Are we raising our girls to be afraid?